 Since the Charlotte Harbor region was designated as an Estuary of National Significance in 1995, CHNEP and its partners have made significant progress in protecting and restoring estuarine habitats.
-Maintaining these gains in the face of population growth, dramatic landuse changes, and climate change will be an ongoing challenge for generations to come.
+Maintaining these gains in the face of population growth, dramatic land-use changes, and changing weather conditions will be an ongoing challenge for generations to come.